karimshalapy/bloom/README.md

 - Save the user's cart in the storage to make it persistent.
 - Introduced a Toast component that displays notifications to the user, although it's only being used for errors in this application, so it might not appear in the final product, unless something is broken.
 - Introduced a Sheet component that is a dialog-like element and implemented a focus trap for it.
+- Show the minimum orderable amount on the cart line items if it's not 1.
+- Show the cart line items total count above the cart button in the header.

 ## Enhancements To Consider